Quick Links Within Human Subjects in Research FAQ

 Q: What is the difference between exempt, expedited, and full board review?

 Exempt research poses little, if any, risk to the subject and only a limited number of procedures for data collection are permitted under exempt review.
+Exempt research undergoes continuing review every 3 years rather than annually.
+It should be noted that even when research is exempt from regulatory requirements under the Common Rule (45 CFR 46), institutions and investigators still have a responsibility to adhere to the underlying ethical principles for research involving human subjects.

-Q: What is considered human subject research?
+Q: What is considered human subjects research?

 A. In order for an activity to be considered research with human subjects, it must meet the definition of research, as well as the criteria for research with human subjects.